 But the dream to continue to help orphans still burnt in our hearts.
 In 2013, we birthed a social upliftment programme called Home-Base, under the covering of Every Nation Rosebank’s African Havens.
 The mission of Home-Base was to give orphaned and vulnerable youth a hope and a future.
 One of the main aims of this social development programme was to give young people from disadvantaged backgrounds the chance of further education.
 Four school leavers from Bulembu joined the programme in Johannesburg as our first students.
 This programme is a registered NPO and has now been running for over seven years.

 Today, we have seven full-time, live-in students, all of whom are studying at tertiary level.
 Over the years, many of our students have graduated with university degrees or college diplomas and have stepped out as confident, independent young adults into the working world.
 A subsidiary of Home-Base, called Work-Base, focuses on helping young people design their lives.
 We use career guidance and Next?
 Seminars to help guide them in the process.
 We also ran a pilot vocational training project called The Work-Base Academy, training students in basic culinary arts and life- and workskills.
 It was a huge success, with most of our students entering the world of work as a result.
-We continue to work with Bulembu and other child care organisations in Swaziland, as well as children’s homes in Johannesburg.
+We continue to work with child care organisations both in Johannesburg and the Western Cape, providing support and career guidance to high school students and school leavers.
 Our dream to give these young people a future continues to burn bright.
-Plans are in the pipeline for lauching Work-Base programmes in Cape Town.

-We are also passionate about missions and have led several missions into Swaziland, including teams from Johannesburg and Cape Town.
+We are also passionate about missions and have led several missions in towns around Cape Town and in Swaziland.
 We believe that the whole family – adults, children and teens – all have a unique role to play in missions.
-We have gone to Nhlangano, Manzini and Bulembu over the years.

 Every Nation West Coast